Bradford: Museums and art galleries

-Bradford is home to the acclaimed National Science and Media Museum (previously the National Museum of Photography, Film & Television) which celebrates cinema and movies, and is the most visited museum outside London.
+Bradford is home to the acclaimed National Science and Media Museum (previously the National Museum of Photography, Film & Television), which celebrates cinema and movies, and is the most visited museum outside London.
 It contains the UK's first IMAX theatre, the Cubby Broccoli Cinema, and the Pictureville Cinema — described by David Puttnam as the best cinema in Britain.

 Bradford Industrial Museum was established in 1974 at Moorside Mills, a spinning mill in Eccleshill.
-The Museum celebrates and explains the significant achievements in Bradford's industrial past, from textiles and printing to the manufacture of motor cars.
+The museum celebrates and explains the significant achievements in Bradford's industrial past, from textiles and printing to the manufacture of motor cars.

-A mile from the city centre is Bolling Hall Museum, a part medieval building which offers visitors a journey through the lives and times of the families for which it provided a home for over five hundred years.
-Rooms are furnished and decorated to give a taste of life at different periods of the house's history.
+A mile from the city centre is Bolling Hall Museum, a part medieval building that offers visitors a journey through the lives and times of the families that lived there for over five hundred years.
+Rooms are furnished and decorated to give a taste of life at different periods in the house's history.

 Bradford's main art gallery is housed in Cartwright Hall in Lister Park.
 Bradford 1 Gallery is a city centre art gallery opened in October 2007 in a new building in Centenary Square.
 The gallery shows four temporary exhibitions a year.

 The Bradford Museums & Galleries has a collection items relating to Herbert Morley (explorer) and Mitch the printmaker.

 Impressions Gallery is an independent contemporary photography gallery with a temporary exhibitions programme showing on average six exhibitions each year.
 The gallery moved from York to Centenary Square, Bradford, in 2007.